Dizziness

 A paradigm shift

-Kim Tore Johansen is a chiropractor with further education in neuroscience and neurological rehabilitation at Sentrumklinikken Brain Camp.
+Kim Tore Johansen is a chiropractor with further training in neuroscience and neurological rehabilitation at Brain Camp.
 He says that traditional rehabilitation attacks the main symptoms.

-- "You try to train the parts of the body where the patient has symptoms, but this has limited effect.
+- "You try to train the parts of the body in which the patient has symptoms, but this has limited effect.
 Now we're seeing a paradigm shift in a form of rehabilitation that gives much better results," says Kim.

 Mapping the brain